thomasesmith/vw-car-net-api/README.md

   }
 }
 ```
-> To START the climate system simply change the JSON value of `active` from boolen false to boolean true.
-To keep it active, but just change the target temperature, submit with `active` set to true and change the `target_temperature` to an int value representing fahrenheit degrees. (the api happens to expect fahrenheit degrees from me, but that expectation may be localized to me. you might need to submit celsius degrees. experiment with this.)
+> To START the climate system simply change the JSON value of `active` from boolean false to boolean true.
+To keep it active, but just change the target temperature, submit with `active` set to true and change the `target_temperature` to an int value representing Fahrenheit degrees. (the api happens to expect Fahrenheit degrees from me, but that expectation may be localized to me. you might need to submit celsius degrees. experiment with this.)

 ## Enabling/Disabling Unplugged Climate Control
 If you have an EV and you like to live dangerously, you can let your car prepare the climate for you or run the defroster _even when it's not plugged in_.
 To change this setting and allow it to use battery power to do so, here's how:

 #### Request
 ```
-PUT https://b-h-s.spr.us00.p.con-veh.net/mps/v1/vehicles/[TSP ACCOUNT NUMBER]/settings/unplugged_climate_control HTTP/2
+PUT https://b-h-s.spr.us00.p.con-veh.net/mps/v1/vehicles/[TSP ACCOUNT NUMBER]/settings/unplugged_climate_control
 content-type: application/json;charset=UTF-8
 x-user-id: [USER ID]
 x-user-agent: mobile-ios